 What is the cheapest way to cover a patio?

 The cheapest way to cover your patio is with a parasol or sail.
-Shade sails and cantilever parasols offer relief from the sun, without blocking a summer breeze or your views.
+Shade sails and cantilever umbrellas offer relief from the sun, without blocking a summer breeze or your views.